yonatanlou/QumranNLP/README.md

 pip install -r requirements.txt
 ```

+## Reproducibility
+Reproducibility in the academic workd is pretty sucks.
+Ive tried to make this whole repo reproducible as much as i can.
+If you are reading this, you are probably wish to use the Qumran data, so the data pipelines will be pretty easy to use (`src/ETL/main_ETL.py`).
+In case you are here for the machine learning, algorithms or visualizations, Ive tried to make it robust as i can to the data.
+In any case, i will post a guide so how to use your own data in the future.

 ## Data
 I'm using the [ETCBC/dss](https://github.com/ETCBC/dss/tree/master) package (built on [text-fabric](https://github.com/annotation/text-fabric/)).
 This repo contains the original transcriptions by [Matrin Abegg](https://en.wikipedia.org/wiki/Martin_Abegg) as well (data/texts/abegg).